 For the buyers' equity, we evaluated management's basis of the buyer's equity by comparing this to the historical analysis of sales cancellations from buyers with accumulated payments above the collection threshold.
-We also considered the impact of the coronavirus pandemic to the level of cancellations during the year.
-We traced the analysis to supporting documents such as deed of cancellations.

 For the determination of the transaction price, we obtained an understanding of the nature of other fees charged to the buyers.
 For selected contracts, we compared the amounts excluded from the transaction price against the expected amounts required to be remitted to the government based on existing tax rules and regulations (e.g., documentary stamp taxes, transfer taxes and real property taxes).